32 Different Types of Moths in Oregon

 Small variations enable this species (Nemoria pistaciaria), one of many green moths, to stand out from other emerald-colored moths.

-It lacks the white stripe found on the Wavy-lined Emerald Moth and Southern Emerald Moth, which gives it a green body.
+It lacks the white stripe found on the Wavy-lined and southern Emerald Moth, which gives it a green body.

-In contrast to the White-fringed Emerald Moth, a single white line and maybe tiny black spots span the wings of this insect.
+In contrast to the White-fringed Emerald Moth, the wings of this insect are strewn with a single white line and maybe tiny black spots.

 Although caterpillars are active from early spring until late October, it is still unclear what they eat.

-Each year, two broods of this insect, one of the types of moths in Oregon, can be generated.
+Two broods of this insect, one of the types of moth in Oregon, can be generated each year.

 16. Forest Tent Caterpillar Moth